eugenenazirov/eugenenazirov/README.md

 - 👋 Hi, I’m @eugenenazirov
-- 👀 Junior Python Backend Development
+- 👀 Backend Development on Python/Django.
-- 🌱 I’m currently learning Fast API.
+- 🌱 I’m currently learning PHP & Go.
 - 💞️ I have married in 2021.
 - 📫 How to reach me - Telegram: @evgenynazirov